gaberonincheese/cs81-final-jobtracker/README.md

 - Node.js

 # Instructions for use
-Add the company and applied role to the list of jobs using the add button.
+Add the company, applied role, and salary to the list of jobs using the add button.
 If a specific job is wanted, use the search bar to find it.
 Jobs already in the array can be deleted by interacting with the 'x' button next to each job.